Skip to main content

 Naked Economics summary_financial instruments

-In the book and complete summary, we touch on these 4 factors, including Wheelan’s 4-point investment principles to help you get predictable returns on your investment.
-His advice to the average investor is this – you can’t beat the market and you shouldn’t try, and he explains why in the book.
+Our complete Naked Economics summary touches on these 4 factors, including Wheelan’s 4-point investment principles to help you get predictable returns on your investment.
+His advice to the average investor is this – you can’t beat the market and you shouldn’t try, and he explains why in this economics book.

 Despite our growing knowledge about public policy, good policies often don’t get implemented due to politics and interest groups.
 Generally, interest groups lobby for what they want (e.g. subsidies, tax breaks) or what they don’t want (e.g. protection from new technologies and international trade).